kilinrax/gigabyte-z790-aero-g-efi/README.md

 <br>
 **Single-core**: +10% vs M2

-Scores are ~39k and ~2.2k in Windows, so CpuTopologyRebuild.kext isn't perfect - it seems to select an E-Core for every Cinebench single-core run.
+Scores are ~39k and ~2.2k in Windows, so CpuTopologyRebuild.kext isn't perfect - it seems to select an E-core for every Cinebench single-core run.

 ## Thanks/Credits
 - [Opencore Team](https://dortania.github.io/getting-started/)